 WebOS 1.2(.1) is here, and yes: It broke homebrew.
 Amazingly, it only took devs about two days to bounce back.
 Here's how to bring hundreds of free apps, tweaks and themes to your Pre, without flashing your firmware.

-running a little late—meaning that the app selection is probably about to get a lot wider, and basically
+—meaning that the app selection is probably about to get a lot wider, and basically better

 Pre homebrew is as much about adding apps that Palm has been so slow to approve as it is tweaking your handset.
 Think of it like jailbreaking an iPhone, except that it's easier to do, and the benefits are much, much greater.